Hank Richardson: “Each Student Is an Opportunity to Change the World”

 Faça parte da nossa rede.

-Há 20 anos, estamos construindo a rede criativa mais influente do mundo: ex-alunos, profissionais que fazem a indústria e professores.
+Há mais de 20 anos, estamos construindo a rede criativa mais influente do mundo: ex-alunos, profissionais que fazem a indústria e professores.
 Chegou a sua hora de fazer parte dela.

 Quando alguma nova ideia surgir…você será o primeiro a saber.
 Ou quem sabe essa nova ideia não é a sua?